cloud66/help-old/_posts/deployment/deploy-hooks.md

     <p>When automating the installation of packages, remember to use the <i>-y</i> flag to answer yes to all prompts.</p>
 </div>

 The example below can be used to run custom rake tasks during server build.
-If you need to run it more than once, consider using the [rake task add-in](/stack-add-ins/rake-task).
+If you need to run it more than once, consider using the <a href="/stack-add-ins/rake-task">rake task add-in</a>.

 {% highlight yaml %}
 production: # Environment